Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Analysis

 Here, the intermediate term $\sum_{s=1}^{t-1} \ell_s(\tilde{\theta}_s)$ can be chosen as the cumulative loss of any online algorithm.
 In the case of logistic bandits, it is natural to leverage algorithms developed for online logistic regression, a well-studied problem with many established methods.
 For example,~\citet{conf/aistats/FauryAJC22} adopted the ALLIO algorithm~\citep{COLT'20:efficient-improper-LR}, while~\citet{NeurIPS'23:MLogB} built on the method proposed by~\citet{COLT'18:improper-LR} and required the mixbaility property of the logistic loss.
 In contrast, for the GLB setting, the structure of the link function $\mu$ varies significantly across models, and it remains unclear how to design a unified intermediate algorithm.
 Moreover, even in the logistic bandit setting, existing analyses remain suboptimal.
 Specifically,~\citet[Eq.
 (7)]{conf/aistats/FauryAJC22} required an online warm-up phase to shrink the feasible domain in order to bound term (b).
 Later,~\citet{NeurIPS'23:MLogB} avoided this warm-up step but instead relies on clipping the online estimator (see Eq.
 (35) in their paper), which incurs an additional $\O(\sqrt{\log T})$ term in the estimation error bound.

-\paragraph{Our Solution.} Instead of introducing an intermediate term via virtually running an online algorithm, we propose an alternative decomposition based on the \emph{mix loss}, which is defined as
+\textbf{Our Solution.} Instead of introducing an intermediate term via virtually running an online algorithm, we propose an alternative decomposition based on the \emph{mix loss}, which is defined as

 where $P_s$ is a probability distribution over $\mathbb{R}^d$ whose specific form will be chosen later.
-In general, multiple choices of $P_s$ are possible, and we select the one that best fits our algorithmic design.
-The mix loss has played a central role in the theoretical analysis of exponentially weighted methods in full-information online learning~\citep{02:vovk-mixability,COLT'18:EW-many-faces}.
-In our analysis, this term is similarly instrumental in bridging the cumulative loss gap between the underlying parameter $\theta_*$ and the OMD estimator $\theta_s$, thereby enabling a sharp bound for the estimation error.
-We have the following lemmas to upper bound the inverse regret based on the decomposition with mix loss: \begin{myLemma}[informal] Let $\{P_s\}_{s=1}^\infty$ be a stochastic process such that $P_s$ is a distribution over $\mathbb{R}^d$ and only relies on information collected until time $s-1$.
+In general, several choices of $P_s$ are possible, and we select the one that best fits our algorithmic design.
+The mix loss has played a central role in the analysis of exponentially weighted methods in full-information online learning~\citep{02:vovk-mixability,COLT'18:EW-many-faces}.
+In our analysis, the mix loss is instrumental in analyzing the inverse regret defined in~\eqref{eq:decomposation-analysis}.
+In particular, the decomposition based on the mix loss $m_s(P_s)$ offers a more general and analytically versatile formulation than $\ell_s(\tilde{\theta}_s)$ used in~\eqref{eq:decomposation-analysis}.
+The former reduces to the latter when $P_s$ is chosen as a Dirac distribution.
+We have the following lemma to upper bound the inverse regret under this mix-loss–based decomposition. \begin{myLemma}[informal] Let $\{P_s\}_{s=1}^\infty$ be a stochastic process such that $P_s$ is a distribution over $\mathbb{R}^d$ and only relies on information collected until time $s-1$.
 Then, for any $\delta\in(0,1]$, we have